zowe/docs-site/docs/user-guide/install-zowe-pswi-deployment.md

 Subsequent maintenance activities for the product update the SMP/E environment without affecting your active product runtime environments.
 You decide when to redeploy the maintenance-updated SMP/E target data sets to each of the product runtime environments.

-Before you begin this process, review the installation best practices and verify that you meet the installation requirements in Prepare for Installation.

 **Note**: The installer requires read, create, update, and execute privileges in z/OS.
 Write access is also required to the USS directories that are used for the installation process.
 To deploy a product that has USS components, the installer's user ID must have access to the appropriate resource profiles in the UNIXPRIV class, access to the BPX.SUPERUSER resource profile in the FACILITY class, or UID(0).
 For UNIXPRIV, read access is required to SUPERUSER.FILESYS.CHOWN, SUPERUSER.FILESYS.CHGRP, and SUPERUSER.FILESYS.MOUNT.

 1. Display the Deployments table in z/OSMF (**Software ManagementU**, **Deployments**).